vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 **What to Do Next**

 - If, in the previous version, you configured vSphere Integrated Containers Registry instances as replication endpoints, upgrade those registry instances.
+Replication of images from the 1.2.x registry instance to the 1.1.x replication endpoint still functions, but it is recommended that you upgrade the target registry.
 - Add users to the upgraded vSphere Integrated Containers instance.
 For information about users in this version of vSphere Integrated Containers, see the following topics:

   - [User Authentication](../vic_overview/introduction.md#authentication)